OpenCerts/opencerts-website/.github/PULL_REQUEST_TEMPLATE.md

 ### Certificate Template
 - [ ] No more than 5 templates or 25 added/modified files in the pull request
-- [ ] Ensure that your .opencert file's data complies with the intentions of the OpenCerts' schema - e.g recipient related information is inside the `recipient` object, etc.
+- [ ] Ensure that your .opencert file's data complies with the intentions of the TradeTrust' schema - e.g recipient related information is inside the `recipient` object, etc.
 - [ ] Integration test for each template that checks that the correct rendering is done given a sample certificate
 - [ ] Sample certificate file included for each template, located alongside the integration test for each template
 - [ ] Sample certificates must obviously be a sample certificate